kyverno/website/content/en/docs/Writing policies/verify-images.md

         - --imagePullSecrets=regcred
 ```

+If multiple imagePullSecrets are needed, they can be specified as comma-separated values to the `--imagePullSecrets` container flag.

 ## Using a signature repository

 To use a separate registry to store signatures use the [COSIGN_REPOSITORY](https://github.com/sigstore/cosign#specifying-registry) environment variable when signing the image.
 Then in the Kyverno policy rule, specify the repository for each image: